ca16/ValidAnagrams/README.md

     pods

-Note: the order that the anagrams of the given words appear in may be different depending on which algorithm is chosen for finding anagrams.
+Note: the order that the anagrams of the given words appear in may be different depending on which algorithm is chosen for finding anagrams (see 'a little on strategy section' below).

 ----